 7. Divide the bedroom into different areas

 The trend for all things industrial has brought Crittall-style hot-rolled steel windows back into our homes.
-Plate-glass walls and doors also double up beautifully as room dividers between a dressing room, en suite or living area, giving a master bedroom a sense of grandeur and allowing the space to feel bigger and brighter, yet still cosy.
+Plate-glass walls and doors also double up beautifully as room dividers between a dressing room, en suite or home office, giving a master bedroom a sense of grandeur and allowing the space to feel bigger and brighter, yet still cosy.
 Make internal glazing a central feature of the design by keeping the rest of the room effortlessly simple — glossy painted floorboards, unobtrusive lighting and neutral linens are ideal, while classic mid-toned timber furniture with a visible grain will emphasise the raw materials.

 8. Add a touch of glamour to the decor